 - Extract count of the sample under process vs pending – Effective to manage workload

 - Generate batches from mobile using doctors app – Saves logistical TAT

-- Select the samples you want to create batch for
+- Select the PCR plate samples you want to create a batch for

-- You can assign any position in a grid of 12×8 or the system can assign positions to samples for you
+- You can assign any position in a grid of 12×8 or the PCR automation system can assign positions to samples for you

-- Create batch if you have all the samples or save a draft to keep on adding samples as they come to ensure maximum utilization of machine cycle
+- Create a batch if you have all the samples or save a draft to keep on adding samples as they come to ensure maximum utilization of the machine cycle

-- Generate a batch sheet to help you position the samples and keep track of them
+- Generate a batch sheet to help you position the samples in your PCR testing lab and keep track of them

 - Excel export of samples with the position which can be directly uploaded to the machine to save time manually entering sample id one by one